Ninja-Pit05/Pygame-Graphs/README.md

 # Pygame-Graphs
-A project to designed to draw graphs on pygame in an easy and fast way.
+A project designed to draw graphs on pygame in an easy and fast way.
 A hobby project made for fun.

 ### How to use it
 So far you'll need to download PygameGraph.py and install it manually.
 I'll add a way to `pip install` it later.